Public Affairs Faculty

 Office Location: Hynes Hall 505H

 Carey H. Brown has an 18-year career in the public sector and is currently serving as a Board of Trustee on the Public Employees' Retirement System (PERS) and on the State of NJ Dept. of Pension and Benefits Actuary Committee.
-Carey was an Investigator for 11 years in the Department of Treasury and holds a Master’s Degree in Public Administration.
+Carey was an Investigator for 11 years in the Department of Treasury and holds a Doctorate Degree in Educational Leadership and a Master’s Degree in Public Administration.
 His research interests focus on minority male student retention, student success, first-generation learners, international students, student-faculty engagement, cognitive and non-cognitive methods of learning, diversity in the curriculum, and inclusion of students.
 He taught as a Part-Time Lecturer at the School of Public Affairs and Administration for Rutgers University - Newark campus and Adjunct professor teaching College Success Seminar courses in the Business Division at Essex County College- Newark, NJ campus.

 Ngoc Dao, Ph.D.